repobee/repobee-junit4/docs/install.rst

 Install plugin
 --------------

-To install ``repobee-junit4``, simply use ``pip`` again.
+To install ``repobee-junit4``, simply use RepoBee's plugin manager.
+It will guide you through the process of install the ``junit4`` plugin.

 .. code-block:: bash

-   python3 -m pip install --user repobee-junit4
+    $ repobee plugin install

-RepoBee should simply be able to find ``repobee-junit4`` if they are both installed in the same environment.
-To verify that it is correctly installed, run ``repobee -p junit4 clone -h``.
-You should see some additional command line arguments added (such as ``--reference-tests-dir``).
-See the `Using existing plugins`_ for more information on how to use plugins in general, and :ref:`usage` for details on this plugin.
+Then run ``repobee -p junit4 repos clone -h``.
+You should see some additional command line arguments added (such as ``--junit4-reference-tests-dir``).
+See `Using existing plugins`_ for more information on how to use plugins in general, and :ref:`usage` for details on this plugin.

 .. _config: